 Why this course?

-The course is taught in the Strathclyde Institute for Pharmacy and Biomedical Sciences.
-It’s located in a brand new building with state-of-the-art laboratories.
+The course is taught in the Strathclyde Institute for Pharmacy & Biomedical Sciences.
+It’s located in our new building with state-of-the-art laboratories.

 Take a tour of our facilities.

 This is a new course design and so there may be minor adjustments to content before September 2016.

 Our aim is to provide you with classes that present the cutting-edge of our subject area, delivered using exciting and engaging teaching methods matched to the needs of postgraduate-level students.
 Please feel free to contact us if you want further details in the meantime.

 Refine your core skills in statistics, data presentation and career development while also learning about the ethical choices and dilemmas that you might face in your scientific careers.

 Advanced Techniques in Biomedical Research 1 & 2

 Find out from the experts what it takes to translate bright ideas in biomedical sciences into patents, business plans and spin-out companies.

 These two compulsory laboratory classes expose you to the key research skills relating to the biochemistry, pharmacology, microbiology and immunology fields, help develop your skills in data analysis and report writing, and pave the way for a smooth transition into your Summer Research Project Advanced Topics in Biomedical Research.